Yelp/Tron/README.md

 Tron ships with a `setup.py` file for installation as well as scripts for building a debian package.

-Full instructions for installing without a debian package can be found on
+See [QuickStart](http://github.com/Yelp/Tron/wiki/QuickStart) for more details.

 Documentation
 -------------

 Sample configuration files (and man pages) are in the docs/ directory.

-Full documentation can be found on the projects Wiki: http://github.com/Yelp/Tron/wiki
+Full documentation can be found on the projects [Wiki](http://github.com/Yelp/Tron/wiki)

 Contributing
 ------------

-We're on Github.
+Use Github.
 We're friendly I swear.
 Contributions welcome.

 Any issues should be either posted and discussed at http://github.com/Yelp/Tron/issues or emailed to yelplabs@yelp.com